Chapter 17 : Mistake

 Bad move, Andromeda.
 Very, very bad move.

-She stumbled back a pace, her back knocking against the open bedroom door.
+She stumbled, her back knocking against the open bedroom door.
 She couldn’t help herself.
 Despite the building terror in her gut, she lifted her eyes to Ted’s.

 His pupils were wide, his cheeks drained of color.
 He stood very still.
 Then, he cleared his throat.

 “Um.
 Did you—did you mean to do that?”

 What sort of question was that?
 How could she have possibly meant to do anything else?

 She felt like she was burning, slowly, from the inside out.
 Surely her whole face had to be a splotchy mess of red by now.
 She must’ve looked frightful.
 Her eyes stung suddenly, and her vision blurred.